learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 That's perfect.
 Our test is showing a **mismatched expectation**.
 We need to add actual logic to that method to solve the problem.

 How do we calculate the difference between the year currently and the year provided to the method as an argument `birth_year`?
-You might simply subtract the current year, 2003 in our case, from the birth year.
+You might simply subtract the birth year from the current year, 2003 in our case.

 ```ruby
 def current_age_for_birth_year(birth_year)